From motorcycle adventurer to Nazi hunter to surfer, Mad Jack Churchill lived quite the life.

 That’s right, while everyone else was firing rifles and loading their tanks, Jack Churchill preferred some good old fashioned hand to hand combat.
 In addition to his sword, he occasionally used a longbow.

 Churchill’s life was badass from the beginning.
-Churchill was born in 1906, in Hong Kong.
-Jack’s father, Alec Churchill, was appointed the Director of Public Works in Hong Kong, and the family followed him to Asia, where they lived until 1917.
+He was born in 1906 in Hong Kong.
+His father Alec was appointed the Director of Public Works in Hong Kong, and the family followed him to Asia, where they lived until 1917.

-During his time in Hong Kong, Churchill got his first taste of adventure.
+During this time, Churchill got his first taste of adventure.
 He would often explore the rural areas around the city.
 When his family moved back to their native England, the desire to explore continued.